Living & Teaching English in Barcelona:

 The cost of living:

-Barcelona’s a big international city, and one of the biggest city brands on the planet, but the cost of living is much cheaper than other big European cities like Paris or London – or even most other UK cities like Manchester and Glasgow.
+Barcelona’s a big international city, and one of the biggest city brands on the planet, but the cost of living is much cheaper than other big European cities – or even most other US cities like New York and Austin.

 In fact, Barcelona is far, far more affordable place than you might think.
-Here’s a cost of living comparison against a couple of cities that our students regularly come from.http://www.numbeo.com/
+Here’s a cost of living comparison against a couple of cities that our students regularly come from.

 See, it’s nowhere near as expensive as you might think is it?
 And this is another factor that makes the city a great place to live.